Mirabeau station

 Mirabeau ([miʁabo]) is a rapid transit station on Line 10 of the Paris Métro system.
 Located in the 16th arrondissement of the city, it is served solely by eastbound trains to Gare d'Austerlitz.
 It is located in close proximity to Église d'Auteuil (with their accesses are less than 100 m apart), and as such, the two stations can be considered twins, with Mirabeau serving eastbound traffic and Église d'Auteuil serving westbound traffic, albeit with separate entrances and exits.
-The station is named after the nearby rue Mirabeau, of which it runs under.
+The station is named after the nearby rue Mirabeau, under which it runs.
 It was in turn named after Honoré Gabriel Riqueti, the Count of Mirabeau, a leader during the early stages of the French Revolution.
-The station is near pont Mirabeau.
+The station is near the Pont Mirabeau.

 History

 The station opened on 30 September 1913 as part of the extension of line 8 from Charles Michels (then known as Beaugrenelle) to Porte d'Auteuil.
 On 27 July 1937, the section of line 8 between La Motte-Picquet–Grenelle and Porte d'Auteuil, including Mirabeau was transferred to line 10 during the reconfiguration of lines 8, 10, and the old line 14.
 However, service between Porte d'Auteuil and Jussieu was not provided until two days later, on July 29, with service initially limited to La Motte-Picquet-Grenelle.

 As part of the "Renouveau du métro" programme by the RATP, the station's corridors was renovated and modernised on 15 September 2006.

 In 2019, the station was used by 1,377,611 passengers, making it the 281st busiest of the Métro network out of 302 stations.

 In 2020, the station was used by 724,167 passengers amidst the COVID-19 pandemic, making it the 277th busiest of the Métro network out of 305 stations.

 In 2021, the station was used by 1,001,302 passengers, making it the 284th busiest of the Métro network out of 305 stations.